bandprotocol/bandchain-docs-archived/docs/joining-networks/joining-mainnet.md

 cp $HOME/go/bin/bandd $DAEMON_HOME/cosmovisor/upgrades/v2_4/bin
 ```

 ## Sync Options

-There are three main ways to sync a node on the BandChain; Blocksync, State Sync, and snapshots.
-However, we recommend using State Sync/snapshots as it's faster.
+There are three main ways to sync a node on the BandChain; Blocksync, State Sync, and Snapshots.

+> It is highly recommended to use State Sync or Snapshots as it's faster.
+However, if you want to use Blocksync, please read the following section.

 <!-- #sync options -->

 ::::::: tabs :options="{ useUrlFragment: false }"

 :::::: tab "Block Sync"